natalieagus/50002/docs/Hardware/b_digitalabstraction.md

 	If  absolute `Gain` $$>1$$, then there is a **finite, positive** noise margin.
 If absolute `Gain`$$=1$$, then there's **zero** noise margin.
 It is *impossible* to have absolute `Gain` $$<1$$ and still have the four Voltage specifications $$V_{ol}$$ < $$V_{il}$$ < $$V_{ih}$$ < $$V_{oh}$$.
-	   Also, having absolute `Gain > 1` **maintains** the signal passed through the system as signal loss is inevitable through the system.
+	   Also, having absolute `Gain > 1` **maintains** integrity of the signal passed through the system as signal loss is inevitable in the real world.

 2. The device has a  **Non-linear `Gain`**, meaning that `Gain`  is a **function** of `Vin` and therefore the *gradient* along the *entire* curve varies.
 	* The VTC curve for a combinational logic device should not be **entirely** made of a single, constant gradient like the shape of a plot from a basic line equation, but rather more towards an "S" (or mirrored S) shape.